noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

 Note that the type of your vector changes with regards to the result of the operation.
 @@

-If you try to define the vector without the `,` you will generate a 1x3 Matrix:
+If you try to define the vector without the `,` you will generate a $1 \times 3$ matrix:
 ```julia-repl
 julia> w = [1 2 3]
 1×3 Matrix{Int64}: